 Best Travel Statement Credit Rewards Credit Cards

-Capital One® Venture® Rewards Credit Card: This powerful piece of plastic comes with 40,000 bonus miles for new cardholders who spend $3,000 in the first 3 months.
-Those miles are worth $400 in free travel and that can be redeemed for purchases with any airline and hotel, or even for common travel expenses like Uber, airline fees, and more.
-You'll also receive 2x miles on every dollar you spend which makes this a great card for consumers who don't want to worry about only earning extra rewards in rotating bonus categories.
-There is a $59 annual fee with this card, but it's waived the first year and after that it can easily be made up with all of the rewards you earn.
+Capital One® Venture® Rewards Credit Card: This powerful piece of plastic comes with a one-time bonus of 50,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $500 in travel.
+Those miles can be redeemed for purchases with any airline and hotel, or even for common travel expenses like Uber, airline fees, and more.
+You’ll also receive 2 miles per dollar on every purchase, every day which makes this a great card for consumers who don’t want to worry about only earning extra rewards in rotating bonus categories.
+There is an annual fee with this card ($0 intro for first year; $95 after that), but it can easily be made up with all of the rewards you earn.

 Best Transferable Points Rewards Credit Cards

-There is a $95 annual fee, but it's waived the first year.
-If you want to boost your points earning even more, sign up for the Chase Freedom® and take advantage of the 5x quarterly bonus categories!
+There is an annual fee of $95.
+If you want to boost your points earning even more, sign up for the Chase Freedom® and take advantage of the quarterly bonus cash back categories!

-Starwood Preferred Guest Card from American Express: This unique credit card straddles the fence between being a Co-branded card and a Transferable Points card.
-While the rewards you are are directly affiliated with Starwood Hotel's loyalty program, you also have the option of transferring your points for over 30 airlines with an excellent transfer rate.
+Starwood Preferred Guest® Credit Card from American Express: This unique credit card straddles the fence between being a Co-branded card and a Transferable Points card.
+While the rewards you are are directly affiliated with Starwood Hotel’s loyalty program, you also have the option of transferring your points for over 30 airlines with an excellent transfer rate.
 Most airlines are a 1 to 1 transfer and even come with 5,000 bonus miles when you transfer 20,000 miles.
-There is a sign up bonus of 25,000 Starpoints after you spend $3,000 in 3 months.
-The annual fee is $95, but it's waived the first year.
+There is a great sign up bonus of 75,000 Bonus Points after you use your new Card to make $3,000 in purchases within the first 3 months.
+There is a $0 introductory annual fee for the first year, then $95.

 The Bottom Line

 Check out the top mile card bonus offers here.